Training-Free Adaptive 360-degree Video Streaming via Semantic Potential Fields: Conclusion

-A primary limitation of the proposed approach is its marked computational overhead relative to conventional rule-based or MPC algorithms.
-As noted in the evaluation, computing the potential fields and evaluating stochastic differential equations elevates control latency to roughly $1.01\,\mathrm{ms}$.
-While this is generally acceptable for $30$-fps rendering loops, it poses a direct bottleneck for deployment on highly resource-constrained micro-controllers that require microsecond-level efficiencies.

-Furthermore, our framework relies heavily on the accuracy of upstream object detection.
-Because it operates strictly downstream of the vision models, any detection failures—caused by occlusion, poor lighting, or environmental noise—will inherently cascade into the control loop and degrade viewport prediction accuracy.
-Lastly, assuming a static semantic mass hierarchy restricts flexibility; it prevents the system from autonomously adapting to specialized, user-specific teleoperation behaviors that might prioritize different scene elements over time.
+Several limitations remain.
+First, although the 1.01\,ms decision latency is well within 30\,fps frame budgets, it exceeds the microsecond-level overhead of rule-based methods, which may matter on severely resource-constrained edge hardware.
+Second, the framework depends on upstream object detection accuracy; detection failures due to occlusion, poor lighting, or out-of-distribution objects propagate into the control loop and degrade viewport prediction, as quantified in \cref{sec:result2}.
+Third, the static semantic mass hierarchy does not adapt to operator-specific behaviors that may prioritize different scene elements.

-Future efforts will explore: (1) tuning semantic weights from operator corrections, (2) stress-testing the architecture against severely occluded detector pipelines, and (3) migrating the stability constraints into sampled-data equivalents to tighten computational boundaries.
+Future work will address these gaps by (1)~learning semantic mass weights online from operator corrections, (2)~stress-testing the pipeline under severe detector degradation, and (3)~formulating the stability guarantees in a sampled-data framework to tighten computational bounds on resource-limited platforms.